by Jacob Brandt | Jul 22, 2019 | Workers' Compensation

 Say an individual is specifically asked by their employer to travel to complete a special task, service, mission, or errand for their employer.
 If that individual gets hurt in the course of that errand, task, or service they would then in fact be entitled to workers compensation benefits.
 This rule has come to be known as the “dual purpose” rule.
 Say your employer asks to you to stop somewhere on you way home from work for business purposes.
 If you in the course of that travel get injured you would be entitled to benefits as there was a dual purpose to that travel.
 That person was traveling for the purpose of going home but also to make a stop for the employer.

 Also, there is an expectation to the coming and going rule when an employer provides it employees the means of transportation to and from the workplace.
 If the employer provides the means of transportation and an individual is hurt in the course of travel their claim is not barred by the coming and going rule.

-If you feel as though you are unjustly being denied workers’ compensation benefits based upon an incident that occurred while travelling for work don’t hesitate to contact the Bainbridge Firm.
+If you feel as though you are unjustly being denied workers’ compensation benefits based upon an incident that occurred while traveling for work don’t hesitate to contact The Bainbridge Firm.
 Don’t let an unjust application of the coming and going rule prevent you from receiving the benefits you deserve.